-If you’ve done a bit of travelling and can’t seem to get “off-the-beaten-path” then try giving Alex Garland’s The Beach a read.
+If you’ve done a bit of traveling and can’t seem to get “off the beaten path,” then try giving Alex Garland’s The Beach a read.

 It’s a tale of paradise found (and lost) with plenty of adventure, romance, betrayal, and cannabis.
-It’s truly one of the best travel books out there and a required reading for anyone headed to Thailand for the first time should read it!
+It’s truly one of the best travel books out there and anyone headed to Thailand for the first time should read it!

 By Rusty Young

 Although Marching Powder was written by Rusty Young, it is really the story of Thomas McFadden, a British drug trafficker who was caught in Bolivia and imprisoned in Bolivia’s San Pedro prison.

 San Pedro turns out not to be your typical prison.
 Inside its walls, you must pay rent for your jail cell and imprisoned drug lords are joined by their wives and children who enter and leave the prison freely.
 There is also an onsite cocaine manufacturing operation and a small bribe can get you out of (or into) the prison for a day.